cferdinandi/adventure/content/rules.md

 You don't need to have random effects occur _every_ time the item is used.
 In fact, it's probably more fun if it happens occasionally.
 If you want, you can flip a coin.

 **[Here's a list of random effects you can use.](/random-effects/)** Roll some dice to pick one at random.

+{{<callout title="Introducing Chaos Magic Items">}}
+Chaos magic items can be items that the players find in their travels, or they could be given to the players by the quest giver before they start their adventure.

+> I borrowed some tools and supplies from Piper Skiprock, the wizard inventor, to aid you on your quest.
+He insisted that they're not finished yet, but they'll have be good enough for now.
+Time is of the essence...

+{{</callout>}}